More Research: [ICLR 2026] 🔥Game-RL 🔥AI Can Learn Scientific Taste

 Abstract

-Our evaluation establishes Sora-2 as a capable reasoner.
-On vision-centric tasks, Sora-2 is generally comparable to state-of-the-art (SOTA) VLMs, and even surpasses VLMs on several tasks, such as Eyeballing Puzzles.
+Our evaluation on VideoThinkBench establishes Sora-2 as a capable reasoner.
+On vision-centric tasks, Sora-2 is comparable to state-of-the-art (SOTA) VLMs, and even surpasses GPT-5 by 10% on eyeballing puzzles.
 On text-centric tasks, Sora-2 achieves 92% accuracy on MATH, and 69.2% accuracy on MMMU.
-Furthermore, we systematically analyse the source of these abilities.
-We also find that self-consistency and in-context learning can improve Sora-2’s performance.
+Furthermore, we systematically analyze the source of these abilities.
+We also find that self-consistency and in-context learning can improve Sora-2's performance.

-In summary, our findings demonstrate that the video generation model is the potential unified multimodal understanding and generation model, positioning "Thinking with Video" as a unified multimodal reasoning paradigm.
+In summary, our findings show that the video generation model is the potential unified multimodal understanding and generation model, positioning "Thinking with Video" as a potential unified multimodal reasoning paradigm.

 Eyeballing Puzzles